Skip to main content

 • Theorem 6: combined, an accepted on-chain Chaum-Pedersen proof implies that the re-encrypted ciphertext carries the same issuer-certified identity point \( M = m \cdot G \) as the registered credential (end-to-end re-encryption correctness).

 Every theorem is accompanied by an executable py_ecc sanity check on BN254.
-The proofs assume only the q-SDH assumption (for PS signature unforgeability), the discrete logarithm assumption on \( \text{alt\_bn128}\ G_1 \), and the random oracle model (for the Fiat-Shamir transform) – all standard assumptions that Ethereum's security already requires.
+The proofs assume only the q-SDH assumption (for PS signature unforgeability), the discrete logarithm assumption on \( \text{alt\_bn128}\ G_1 \), the random oracle model (for the Fiat-Shamir transform and Poseidon hashing), and knowledge soundness of the underlying SNARK proof system (for Theorems 8-9) – all standard assumptions that Ethereum's security or any zk-SNARK rollup already requires.
 (PDF, Text)

 Preliminaries